0xPARC/0xparc-intro-book/src/ipa.typ

 (I think we missed a chance to call this "Inner Product Interactive Proof Inductive Protocol" or something cute like this, but I'm late to the party.)

-We'll start by describing the vanilla IPA protocol, and then mention at the end that polynomial commitments in the style of KZG are a special case.

 == The interactive induction of IPA